 Section 4.
 Meetings of the Board of Directors shall be held after call by the president or another officer.

 a.
 Regular meetings shall be held in Corsicana.
 The Secretary shall ensure that each member of the Board of Directors is notified at least three days prior to each such meeting.
 In the Secretary’s absence, another Director may be assigned this task by the President or the Board of Directors.

 b.
 Meetings for coordination may be held at any time or place.
-No business shall be considered to have been acted on at a coordination meeting unless all members of the Board of Directors, including any members not present indicate their consent.
+No business shall be considered to have been acted on at a coordination meeting unless a majority of the Board of Directors, including any members not present, indicate their consent.
 Votes of the membership at a coordination meeting shall be considered advisory to the Board of Directors.

 c.
 A majority of the officers shall constitute a quorum at any meeting of the Board of Directors.